michaelecolley/jerrycan/README.md

 ## 🤨 What is Jerrycan?

-Jerrycan is an ethereum gas api service aggregator that allows you to have a single interface for multiple gas estimation api service.
+Jerrycan is an ethereum gas api service aggregator that allows you to have a single interface for multiple gas estimation api services.

 ## 🛠 Installation